ractor-tools/ractor-cache/README.md

 ## How to resolve this

-This gem will use associate a mutable data structure to the instance.
+This gem will associate a mutable data structure to the instance.
 Even if deeply-frozen it can still mutate the data structure.
 The data is Ractor-local, so it won't be shared and won't cause issues.
-Internally a `WeakMap` is used to make sure objects are still garbage collected as they should.
+A `WeakMap` is used to make sure objects are still garbage collected as they should.

 Implementation details [explained here](hacker_guide.md)